 The Drop/Add Period ends on the 2nd Friday of the semester.

-Most ensembles offer variable credit (0.00 to 1.00 units), so you can participate without exceeding the 19-credit semester limit.
+Most ensembles offer variable credit (0.00 to 1.00 units), allowing you to participate without exceeding the 19-credit semester limit.

 Visit our Current Resources FAQ for details about building access, practice rooms, and instrument storage lockers.